2nd Cinque Ports Artillery Volunteers: Indo-China

 When the Japanese surrender came in August 1945, Operation Zipper was cancelled and the troops assembled for it were instead transported to different locations in South East Asia to receive the handover from Japanese occupying forces; 20th Indian Division was flown to Saigon in French Indochina, beginning on 9 September.
 The division's advanced guard moved into the city on 13 September, finding law and order breaking down, and the rest of the division was flown in, 114th Fd Rgt beginning to arrive on 6 October.
 The first officer of the regiment to arrive was given a Jeep with a Japanese driver, and an AOP aircraft with a Japanese pilot.
 The troops were distributed around the country to disarm those Japanese soldiers not required for internal security, and to maintain peace.
 On one occasion 321 Bty was ambushed at Biên Hòa near Saigon.

 The regiment moved to Singapore on 14 January 1946 and was then stationed at Kangar Kahang in Malaya.
 114th (Sussex) Field Regiment was disbanded on 11 January 1947.

 Postwar

-In 1947 the regiment was reformed in the reconstituted TA as 258 (Sussex) Heavy Anti-Aircraft Regiment, RA, at Eastbourne, forming part of 99 (AA) AGRA, which became 99 Anti-Aircraft Brigade the following year.
-On 14 May 1950 the regiment was redesignated as 258 (Sussex) Light Anti-Aircraft Regiment, RA.
+In 1947, the regiment was reformed in the reconstituted TA as 258 (Sussex) Heavy Anti-Aircraft Regiment, RA, at Eastbourne, forming part of 99 (AA) AGRA, which became 99 Anti-Aircraft Brigade the following year.
+On 14 May 1950, the regiment was redesignated as 258 (Sussex) Light Anti-Aircraft Regiment, RA.

 On 10 March 1955, Anti-Aircraft Command was disbanded and there was a reduction in the number of anti-aircraft units.
-On that day 258 LAA Rgt merged with 313 (Wessex), 344 (Sussex Yeomanry) and 641 (Sussex) Heavy Anti-Aircraft Regiments to form 258 (Sussex Yeomanry) Light Anti-Aircraft Regiment, RA.
+On that day, 258 LAA Rgt merged with 313 (Sussex), 344 (Sussex Yeomanry) and 641 (Sussex) Heavy Anti-Aircraft Regiments to form 258 (Sussex Yeomanry) Light Anti-Aircraft Regiment, RA.
 The former 258 LAA Rgt provided S Battery at Eastbourne to the new regiment.
 In 1961, the new regiment merged with 257 (County of Sussex) Fd Rgt (with P Bty at Bexhill and Eastbourne).